[ aws ]

 npm ** CLI, the Maven CLI (**

 Package : A package is a bundle of software and the metadata required to resolve dependencies and install the software.
-CodeArtifact supports npm , PyPI , and Maven package formats.
+CodeArtifact supports npm , PyPI , Maven , and NuGet package formats.
 In CodeArtifact, a package consists of:

 A name (for example,